haxwithaxe/dashboard/README.md

 ### A note on being kind to your data sources
 Rotating and refreshing load the URL of the source anew.
 Bandwidth and compute aren't free.
 To avoid abusing the servers that host the files and pages that load in each tile it's best to set the refresh and rotate intervals as long as you can stand them.
 For instance a feed that is updated once a day can safely be loaded every 1 day or 12 hours if the content isn't time critical.
-Halving the time the source is updated at for the rotate or refresh interval is generally enough to capture the effect of the content being loaded every 30 seconds as long as changes aren't super time critical (See (Nyquist-Shannon sampling)[https://en.wikipedia.org/wiki/Nyquist%E2%80%93Shannon_sampling_theorem]).
+Halving the time the source is updated at for the rotate or refresh interval is generally enough to capture the effect of the content being loaded every 30 seconds or less as long as changes aren't super time critical (See [Nyquist-Shannon sampling](https://en.wikipedia.org/wiki/Nyquist%E2%80%93Shannon_sampling_theorem)).
 A source that updates every 15 minutes and provides a forecast for the next 24 hours can safely be loaded every 7.5 or 15 minutes.
-A source that updates once a day but changes are rellevent in the first 10 minutes after the change would need to be loaded every 5 minutes to ensure changes are reflected within 10 minutes.
+A source that updates once a day but changes are relevant in the first 10 minutes after the change would need to be loaded every 5 minutes to ensure changes are reflected within 10 minutes.
 A source that updates at a long interval but has content that requires action immediately on change (eg DX cluster or POTA activation update) is reasonable to refresh very frequently.
 Some services will update their sites automatically though so if the source is in an iframe you may not need to reload at all.